Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Survey of SLR Tools

-In the biomedical field, Covidence, PICOPortal, EPPI-Reviewer, and RobotReviewer/RobotSearch are all reliable tool options.
-Covidence, PICOPortal, and EPPI-Reviewer have also the capability to identify Randomised Controlled Trials (RCTs) using a predefined classification model.
 Among these, EPPI-Reviewer offers the most flexibility, since it can be customised to identify a broader range of studies, including systematic reviews, economic evaluations, and research related to COVID-19.
-Finally, RobotReviewer/RobotSearch stands out as the only tool that offers automated bias analysis.
+RobotReviewer/RobotSearch stands out as the only tool that offers automated bias analysis.
 This feature makes it an ideal choice for researchers who require this specific functionality.
+Finally, Rayyan offers a suite of biomedical features, such as PICO highlighting and filtering, the capability to extract study locations, and topic extraction enriched with MeSH terms.
+It also allows users to define a set of biomedical keywords and phrases for inclusion and exclusion, which is beneficial for identifying specific RCTs.